Foundation / Corporation

-Grants of up to $10,000 to North Central Washington nonprofits, government agencies, and faith-based organizations for a broad range of activities to enhance the quality of life and meet communities needs.
-Projects must benefit residents of Chelan, Douglas, and Okanogan Counties, excluding the Methow Valley.
-Funding may support specific projects or general operations.
+Grants to North Central Washington nonprofits, government agencies, and faith-based organizations for a broad range of activities to enhance the quality of life and meet community needs.
+Projects must benefit residents of Douglas, Chelan, and Okanogan Counties, excluding the Methow Valley.
+Funding is intended to support specific projects or general operations.

-Receiving a Regional Impact Grant means you also have an opportunity to participate in the Give NCW crowdfunding campaign.
-The RIG is an opportunity to seek funding directly from the foundation to support a nonprofit project or operations, while the Give NCW component brings awareness to your project and seeks funding from the community to help reach your goal.
+Receiving a Regional Impact Grant means you also participate in the Give NCW crowdfunding campaign.
+The RIG is an opportunity to seek funding directly from the foundation to support a nonprofit project or general operations, while the Give NCW component builds awareness of your organization’s needs and seeks funding from the community to help reach your request goal.

-Give NCW: The second phase is a crowdfunding effort through an online grant catalog featuring the Regional Impact Grants awarded.
-CFNCW promotes Give NCW across the region and invites the general public to donate toward completing the remainder of the funding request.
-CFNCW will provide regular incentives (which may include matches and/or bonuses) to motivate giving.
-There will be training available for participating nonprofits to learn how best to take advantage of this opportunity.
-There is also an option to opt-out of Give NCW if your organization wishes not to participate.
+Give NCW is a crowdfunding effort through an online grant catalog featuring the Regional Impact Grants awarded.
+CFNCW promotes Give NCW across the region and invites the general public to donate toward completing the remainder of your funding request.
+CFNCW will provide regular incentives (which may include matches and bonuses) to motivate giving.

 GrantWatch ID#: 164202